nobbynguyen/SQL_practice/Q_S/hackerrank/hackerrank_q3.md

 ## Difficulty: Medium

 ## Knowledge Review:
+### HAVING clause:
-### The HAVING clause: is added to SQL because the WHERE keyword cannot be used with aggregate functions.
+The HAVING clause is added to SQL because the WHERE keyword cannot be used with aggregate functions.
 ### Subquery
 - A subquery is a SQL query nested inside a larger query.
 A subquery may occur in :
     - A SELECT clause